Laurenssei/WISER-Project-Ghana/README.md

 Data not included due to confidentiality.
 Please contact me for collaboration requests.

 ## Repository Structure
-├── analysis.Rmd         # R Markdown source file
-├── analysis.html        # Knitted HTML report
+ analysis.html        # Knitted HTML report
-├── figures/             # Plots and visualizations
-├── README.md            # Project description
+README.md            # Project description

 ## License / Citation
 This project is for academic and research purposes.
 Please cite appropriately if referenced, e.g., Sei, Lawrence.
 (2025).
 WISER Project Ghana: How Does Social Capital Contribute to Well-Being in Times of Economic Challenges?
 Target Group: Street Vendors and Hawkers (Only Women): Exploratory Data Analysis.